Best for building branded all-in-one customer community with discussions, Q&A, ideation, events, and more.

 When a member joins your platform, they trust you to keep their information secure.
 Maintain that trust by choosing a community platform that offers security and privacy capabilities.

 Security and privacy features can include secure connections through an SSL certificate, SOC II certification, password requirements that encourage strong log-in information, or two-factor authentication.

 It’s important to understand how your community platform engagement is performing so you can measure its success within your overall business goals.

 Modern community platforms have analytics capabilities that provide insights into how your platform is growing and the ways community members are engaging most.
 Look for reporting capabilities on metrics such as member growth, reach, and post engagement.

 Tracking these insights not only lets you know how your content is performing, but it can even help you identify trends.
 For example, if you can see that a certain type of content or conversation is driving the most engagement, then that tells you where your members’ interests or pain points lie.

 Ready to start building your online community?
 Here are the top 10 community platforms for businesses of all sizes:

 To help you decide which platform is right for your business, let’s go over the key features, pricing, and benefits of each of these top community platforms.

-Bettermode is an all-in-one customer engagement platform that’s designed to help businesses convert, engage, and retain more customers.
-The community software offers countless community features that every online community needs to create a self-serve platform, whether you’re a SaaS company that wants to improve and streamline the customer experience or an online training platform seeking to share resources and collect feedback.
+Bettermode is an all-in-one community engagement platform that’s designed to help businesses convert, engage, and retain more customers.
+The community software offers countless community features that every online community needs to create a self-serve platform, whether you’re a SaaS company that wants to improve and streamline the customer experience or a consumer product or services company seeking to share resources and collect feedback.
 Bettermode can be completely customized to fit your brand and drive results that will impact your business.

-Best for: Enterprise-level and mid-market companies that want to build a robust customer experience or product marketing program in a single platform.
+Best for: Enterprise and mid-market companies that want to streamline customer experience and scale customer success as well as product marketing programs through a single platform.